Tencent Cloud Redis¶

 rnodeid |

-Specific Redis node ID | Input specific Redis node ID, obtainable via Query Instance Node Information interface |
+Specific Redis Node ID | Enter the specific Redis node ID, which can be obtained through the Query Instance Node Information API |

 Instances.N.Dimensions.1.Name |